 Dog friendly road trips along the California coast: What you need to know

 1) Road trips with dogs should be all about their comfort!
-We make sure there is enough room in our back for Babu to rest comfortably on his portable car bed with his food and water close by.
+Road trips with dogs are not always easy, and you can read this post on traveling with pets for tips and advice on how to have a successful road trip with your furry friend!
+As for us, make sure there is enough room in our back for Babu to rest comfortably on his portable car bed with his food and water close by.
 Make sure that your dog is OK with car rides and try not to have super long trips (ours are max 3-4 hours).
 For longer trips, do break them down into shorter 2-3 hr drives and look out for dog friendly parks/hikes/towns and restaurants on the way to stretch your legs or get a bite to eat.
 For the two road trips that I have mentioned here, I highly recommend using Mendocino or Guerneville/Gualala (depending on where you start from) in the north and Carmel in the south as anchor points.
 Mendocino and Carmel-by-the-sea are super dog friendly and have lots of hotels and restaurants that welcome dogs (I have detailed posts on both).
 You can get your copy of the ultimate pet friendly road trip planner right here to prepare for any upcoming road trip with your dog!

 2) Northern California summers are foggy along the coast and belies the “it’s always sunny in California” notion.
 It does get chilly and windy along the coast, so please dress accordingly and maybe even get a jacket for your furry friend as well!